kalenobrien15/sbox-Kals-2D-Toolbox/README.md

 - Slides along surfaces rather than stopping dead on collision
 - Ignores objects tagged `player` and `trigger`

-> Note: `Collider2D` uses trace sweeps, not physics — s&box's `ITriggerListener` will not fire for this collider.
-Use the position overlap approach in `DamageZone2D` and `Checkpoint2D` instead.
+> Note: `Collider2D` uses trace sweeps, not physics — `ITriggerListener` will not fire for this collider. `DamageZone2D` uses `BoxCollider.OnTriggerEnter` directly instead, and `Checkpoint2D` uses position overlap detection.

 ---